 Slow Cooker Directions

-- Place the carrots and potatoes in the slow cooker.
+- Place the carrots in the slow cooker.

 - Dredge the meat in the flour and reserve 1 Tbsp. of the flour.
 Heat the oil over medium heat in a large skillet and brown the meat in a single layer, flipping it once or twice.
 Remove the meat from the pan and add it to the slow cooker on top of the vegetables.